Tinche/incant/README.rst

 Usage
 -----

 This section contains a quick usage guide to `incant`.
-The tutorial second below contains a longer, narrative-style walkthough.

 State (in the form of dependency factories) is kept in an instance of ``incant.Incanter``.